NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-governance-workflows.md

 layout: default
 docs_css: markdown
 redirect_from: /How-We-Operate
-hide: false
+hide: true
 ---

 ## Governance of NFDI4Microbiota
 Governance is the process of making and enforcing decisions within an organization or society.
 The following will introduce the governance structure, and the governance bodies are defined.
-Details on the bodies of the NFDI4Microbiota can be found in the [introduction to NFDI4Microbiota](https://knowledgebase.nfdi4microbiota.de/How-We-Operate/00-n4m-intro.html#governance-of-nfdi4microbiota).
+Details on the bodies of the NFDI4Microbiota can be found in the [introduction to NFDI4Microbiota](00-n4m-intro.html#governance-of-nfdi4microbiota).

 ## Workflow General Assembly